datask19/Shoaibkhan.github.io/README.md

-# Shoaibkhan
+# Shoaib Khan

-Welcome to my GitHub Pages portfolio!
+Welcome to my portfolio!
 This space is dedicated to showcasing my work in algorithmic trading.
 Here, you'll find a comprehensive collection of trading algorithms, educational content, and projects that reflect my expertise in the financial markets.

 ## About Me
 With over 3.7 years of experience in trading, I specialize in developing effective algorithmic trading strategies.
 My goal is to simplify the complexities of trading for others and provide tools that empower traders to achieve consistent success.